ttse76/discord-soundboard/README.md

   // audio files
   "audio":{
     "category1": ["file1", "file2"],
-    "category2": ["file3"]
+    "category2": ["file3", "file4", "file5"]
   }
 }
 ```
+To better illustrate this, here are some example commands:
+- `-category1` - plays a random audio clip from array `category1`
+- `-category2 file5` will specifically play the audio file named `file5` from `category2`

 This file is processed on service start.
-Any changes to `info.json` requires a restart of the service
+Any changes to `info.json` requires a restart of the service.

 ## /audio
 This is where the audio files are saved.
 By default the `/audio` folder is in the root directory.
 This cannot be changed.